mailmrmanoj/angular-js-training/README.md

 # 5. Writing our own services and filters
 A service called `CountryService` will be written that queries a remote web service to query all countries' names and languages.

-A filter called `demoCapitalize' will be written that upper-cases the input word
+A filter called `demoCapitalize` will be written that upper-cases the input word